sagifogel/Proptics/docs/src/main/mdoc/optics/lens.md

 ```

 `Lens[S, A]` means that `S` is the structure or whole and `A` is the focus, or the part.<br/>
-An intuition for `Lens` is a getter and setter like you might have on an object.
+An intuition for `Lens` is a getter and setter like you might have on an object.<br/>
+A `Lens` that does not change its focus/structure, is called `Monomorphic Lens`.

 ## Constructing Lenses